Developmental and Behavioral Services, Mat-Su Valley, Alaska

 • Are resisting the transition to age appropriate food textures or utensils

-Behavioral Health Counseling for Pre-teens, Adolescents, and Parents
+Behavioral Health Counseling for Children, Adolescents, and Care Givers

-We have a licensed professional counselor who specializes in working with middle and high school age clients.
-Our counselor is invested in helping individuals and families find adaptive ways of coping with issues associated with normal adolescent development and changing family structures, as well as diagnoses of anxiety, depression, PTSD, autism and ADHD.
-Using individual, family and group therapy, we focus on increasing a client’s ability to choose pathways that lead to improved functioning in their world.
+We have licensed professional counselors who specialize in working with children from birth through adolescence.
+Our counselors are invested in helping individuals and families find adaptive ways of coping with issues associated with development and changing family structures, as well as diagnoses of anxiety, depression, PTSD, autism and ADHD.
+Using individual, family and group therapy, we focus on increasing the ability to choose pathways that lead to improved functioning in the world